burakemir/burakemir.github.io/src/content/post/three_meanings_of_effects.md

 One can think of others.
 When we see this, we can say $F$ captures the computational effects of the operations given in such a notion of computation.
+Where in a Rust or Haskell program, you return `Some(x)` or `None`, we can lift this to whole computational model or partial computations that either return something or they don't.
+Such programs (functions) can be composed in a way that preserves their type structure.

 The "monad" part comes in when we talk about composing program fragments from building blocks.
 As promised, we will not go into the monad laws and join,unit,bind operations here.